Rog was laughing at our conversation. “I will not harm you turtle.”

 Lady Ri took my shell and held me close, with a familiar embrace.
 “I cannot save the world alone.”

 The flash of past lives rewound in my thoughts with a memory of the same embrace in another world.
 I used the remaining strength in my short legs to jump onto the ground.
-I said, “If a small turtle can open the door, I will return to my world and restore the balance.
+I said, “If a small turtle can open the door, the knowledge of the OTHER in these memories of my past lives should calm the storms.
 Goodbye.”

 I floated to the temple, planning to find the door, while hoping the storm would end.
-I projected a thought to Lady Ri, not wanting to speak the words.
-“So could you like a turtle?
-Not as a tasty ingredient in soup, but as a friend?”
+I projected a thought to Lady Ri to calm her look of despair, “So could you like a turtle?
+Oh, not in soup, no more crying.
+Perhaps as a friend?”

 The temple was above water, and I climbed from room to room searching for the door.
 I noticed a strange glow, and the StarStone appeared at the end of a long hallway.
 I stepped through the door, and the air surrounding me turned into a blur.
 I found myself back in the cottage.

 Lady Ri was sitting at the table studying the map, and the StarStone was held in the firm grip of one hand, the crystal humming with an ominous sound.
 The sky outside shattered and rained a torrent of water, filling the basin of the marshlands.
-“Yes, turtle, if you could love an immortal woman.”
+“Yes, Tamm!
+If you could love an immortal woman.”

 “Immoral?”
 I replied with a single thought.